 Pick off faded flowers or dropped petals of Madagascar periwinkle.
 Side shoots of periwinkle can be removed with a sharp knife or scissors and rooted in water or a rooting mix to increase the number of plants.
 Pieces set in the soil around the parent plant will root and fill in the pot.

-Prune tips of wandering Jews so the plants will continue to send up new growth from the main plant in the pot.
+Prune tips of wandering Jew so the plant will continue to send up new growth from the main plant in the pot.
 Root the trimmings.

-Hanging baskets made of moss and wire should be sprayed regularly or dipped in a moisture.
+Hanging baskets made of moss and wire should be sprayed regularly or dipped in a bucket of water to maintain moisture.
 It is next to impossible to remoisten moss that has dried out.

 After a summer storm or days of steady rain, plants and pots may need some grooming.
 Empty water that has accumulated in saucers to get rid of silt or insects.
 Wipe or brush off splatters from plants and pots.
 Remove fallen tree leaves or twigs.
-Straighten up erect plants, blown over or weighed down by water.
-Remove faded or water-logged flowers and damaged leaves.
+Straighten up erect plants, blown over or weighted down by water.
+Remove faded or water-logged flowersand damaged leaves.

 Watch out for invasions of insect pests.
 Pick or wash them off with brisk spray from the garden hose.
 Keep ahead of the pests so you won't have to resort to use of insecticides.

-Most chemical sprays are basically for out-door use.
+Most chemical sprays are basically for outdoor use.
 Some may have serious side effects on houseplants.
 Read the label to learn the plant and pests on which an insecticide may be safely used.
 Apply only as directed.
-White Flies
+Whites Flies

 White flies are notoriously difficult to control, but mild infestations can be controlled with a soapy water spray.
 Mix one tablespoon of Ivory flakes per one gallon of room temperature water, or 4 teaspoons of dishwashing detergent per gallon.
 Apply as a fine mist on upper and lower leaf surfaces.
 Leave it on for two hours, then rinse with room temperature water.

-Outdoors, a botanical pyrethrum-rotenone insecticide, such as Resmethrin, will subdue severe attacks of white fly, as well as of red spider mites, aphids and thrips.
+Outdoors, a botanical pyrethrum - rotenone insecticide, such as Resmethrin, will subdue severe attacks of white fly, as well as of red spider mites, aphids and thrips.
+Vacation

 When you go on vacation, place houseplants out of the sun or draw the shades, and water the plants thoroughly before you leave.
 Plants that are watered and drained the day before you leave can get along very well without water for three or four days.

-If you go on an extended vacation, engage a plant sitter.
+If you go on extended vacation, engage a plant sitter.
 Prepare individual pot labels or other written instructions to guide the sitter.
-If you have only a few plants, move them to a trusted friend's house.
+If you have only a few plants, move then to a trusted friend's house.

 For a short trip of a week or 10 days, plants that grow best in subdued light can be put in plastic bags.
-Set a stake or two in the pot to hold the plastic bags away from the plant's leaves.
+Set a stake or two in the pot to hold the plastic bag away from the plants leaves.

 The day before you leave water each plant thoroughly and let it drain.
 Cover the plant with the bag and tuck the ends under the pot, or slip the plant into the bag and close the top with string or elastic.
-Place baggedplants in a cool place without sunlight.
-Moisture given off by the plant will condense inside the bag, run down to the bottom and be absorbed in th pot and soil.
+Place bagged plants in a cool place without sunlight.
+Moisture given off by the plant will condense inside the bag, run down to the bottom and be absorbed in the pot and soil.